Introduction

 dCache is a system for storing and retrieving huge amounts of data, distributed among a large number of heterogenous server nodes, under a single virtual filesystem tree with a variety of standard access methods.
 It supports exchanging data with backend storage systems such as tape, and offers flexible and fine-grained control over physical file location and redundancy.

-the tertiary storage interface is discussed in
+the tertiary storage interface is discussed in Chapter 8

-the replica manager, responsible for managing replicated files on pools, is discussed in
+the replica manager, responsible for managing replicated files on pools, is discussed in Chapter 6

-Detailed are available from dCache's documentation site.
+Detailed instructions for installing from packages are available from dCache's documentation site.

 If, however, building from the Indigo source repository is desired, this can be done just like for the normal dCache releases: